redox-os/website/content/news/this-summer-in-redox-15.md

 The ongoing work on the specification, design, and implementation can be found [here](https://github.com/ticki/tfs).

+## Concurrent

+The implementation puts a lot of effort into doing things concurrently, preferably without locks.
+This is by observing the failure of especially older file systems.

+Today, most computers has more than one core.
+Naturally, this should be taken advantage of.

+## Boilerplate

+TFS requires a lot of boilerplate.
+These components will be published seperately, so other crates can take advantage of them.

+### Caching

+PLRU caching will be the initial cache replacement strategy.
+This is partially because it has a good cache-behavior/bookkeeping-overhead copromise, but more importantly it can be implemented concurrently entirely without locks.

+The implementation can be found [here](https://docs.rs/crate/plru/), and can be used in your own projects as well.

+### LZ4 compression

+LZ4 is a high-performance dedup-class (Lempel-Ziv to be exact) compression algorithm.
+This will be used throughout TFS.

+Implementation is in progress.

+### Rabin-Karp rolling hash

+Rabin-Karp hashing is used for checksums.

+## Snapshots

+TFS will allow the user to snapshot so called "zones", which is the file system or a subset thereof.
+Due to the copy-on-write nature of TFS, it is cheap (in fact, it is constant time).

+These snapshot can easily be reverted.

+## Disk drivers

+TFS implements a significant part of the stack as disk drivers, transforming the disk into a virtual device translating virtual reads and writes into actual disk I/O.

+This is a major improvement over the approach taken by most other file systems, not because of any semantic changes, but simply because it simplifies the implementation a great deal.

 # Major refactoring in coreutils ([@stratact](http://github.com/stratact))

 A lot of things in Redox's [coreutils](https://github.com/redox-os/coreutils) has been changed. [@stratact](http://github.com/stratact) has implemented a command-line flag parser and added multiple new features to various utilities, as well as fixing bugs and cleaning up code.

 [@stratact](http://github.com/stratact) also removed a hack in `libextra`'s `GetSlice` implementation since the `std` crate introduce `Option<T>` conversion since Rust 1.12.
 He improve `Orbtk`'s API to be more user friendly.

 # Porting stuff

 Multiple new applications has been ported (including the [Smith text editor](https://github.com/IGI-111/Smith) by IGI-111).

+# And probably a lot more...

+meh, I can't remember.

+Please contact me (ticki) on IRC to add things we forgot.

 # What's next?